- How Sleep Works

 Jet lag can also be made worse by the airplane itself.
 Airplanes tend to have poorer air quality, lower humidity, and cramped conditions.
 Lower humidity results in dehydration, while being forced to sit still for a long flight makes the body achy.

-Morning larks are more affected than night owls, as are people over age 50.
 People who travel frequently, such as flight crews and business travelers, are most at risk for jet lag, since they are constantly in different time zones and therefore their body has trouble settling into a steady circadian rhythm.

 People with pre-existing sleep issues or stress also tend experience stronger symptoms, as well as anyone who overindulges in caffeine or alcohol.

 These symptoms usually last for several days until the traveler adapts to the new time zone.
-A good rule of thumb is that it takes about a day per time zone travelled to recover.
+A good rule of thumb is that it takes about a day per time zone traveled to recover.

 Senior citizens generally need longer to recover from jet lag.
 Their circadian cycles are slower to adjust to the new time zone.